 The applicability of the consumer act to rent-to-own contracts is discussed.
 Burny v.
 Thorn, 944 F. Supp.
 762

-The Wisconsin Consumer Act: When is a Transaction a Consumer Credit Transaction?
+The Wisconsin Consumer Act: When Is a Transaction a Consumer Credit Transaction?
 Anzivino.
-96 MLR (No. 1 2012)
+96 MLR 205 (2012).

 The venue for a claim arising out of a consumer transaction or a consumer credit transaction is the county: